TCS’s Innovative Educational Model

-TCS’s innovative educational model called “SULAM” was first implemented in the fall of 2011.
-SULAM is the Hebrew word for “ladder” and we chose it as an acronym for: Source for Understanding, Learning, And Meaning.
+TCS’s innovative educational model for grades K-5 is called “SULAM,” which is the Hebrew word for “ladder.”
+The name SULAM was chosen as an acronym for: Source for Understanding, Learning, and Meaning.

 SULAM meets only one day a week, on Sundays from 9:00 am to 12:00 pm.

 The program includes Hebrew learning, Judaic learning through Project- Based Learning, and other modes of student-centered education, as well as music and T’filah (prayer) components.
 On several occasions during the year, SULAM is replaced with a whole-school program focused on a specific theme, such as a Jewish holiday, Shabbat or Mitzvah Day, a day of service helping those in the community.
 Recent projects include making soup packets to feed the hungry in Ukraine.

 Gesher, which means bridge in Hebrew, is our 6th and 7th grade educational program, and it meets on Wednesday evenings from 5:30 pm to 7:30 pm.